momentum-design/momentum-ui/react/README.md

 * **Customizable** — properties allow many different config options to suit your app.
 * **Performant** - high performance guaranteed with use of CSS3 Flexbox and non-bloated architecture.
 * **Reliable** — each component is rigorously tested.

-**Collab UI React** is a UI framework for ReactJs applications.
-It provides set of UI components and utilities based on the Symphony UX design and patterns.

 ## Getting Started